raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

 #### The art of **delegating**
 * change your mindset
-    - have to focus on growth and education, not necessarily efficiency.
+    - have to **focus on growth and education**, not necessarily efficiency.

 * Adopt a **leader:leader** model instead of a leader:follower
     - Being a good leaders means allowing the people around you to be the experts in their domains